regminitu/Dashboard/README.md

 # Dashboard
-This visualization created in tableau using actions, filters, hierarchies and KPI
+This visualization is created in tableau using actions, filters, hierarchies and KPI